postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 An _unresolved variable_ is a variable that's not defined in an active scope (collection, environment, or globals) that's available for the request it’s used in.

 When you are working on an API request, Postman highlights unresolved variables in the **URL builder** and in the **Params** tab.
-If you send a request that includes an unresolved variable, the request will fail.
+If you send a request that includes an unresolved variable, the request might fail.

 <!-- TODO: add screenshot -->